MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/self-deploying/self-deploying-autopilot-profile.md

 ## Next step: Deploy the device

 At this point, the device is ready to be deployed.
+If desired, deploy any additional applications, policies, and profiles to the device group that the device is a member of which should run during Autopilot.
 Boot the device with a fresh install of Windows and the Autopilot deployment should begin.

 ## More information